TwinFan/XPMP2/README.md

 To keep the reimplementation streamlined, this library no longer supports some aspects I considered no longer required:
+- Requires X-Plane 11.
 - `.acf` and OBJ7 models are no longer supported: XPMP2 requires OBJ8 models.
    These are the by far most used models nowadays, identified by the `OBJ8` command in the `xsb_aircraft.txt` file.

 New Features
 --
-- Shows all aircraft in X-Plane's map views, with icons roughly related to the plane's type and size.
+- XPMP2 shows all aircraft in X-Plane's map views, with icons roughly related to the plane's type and size.
+The map layer is called by its plugin name (see `XPMPSetPluginName`).
+- `XPMPLoadCSLPackage` walks directories hierarchically up to 5 levels deep to search for `xsb_aircraft.txt` files.
+In complex multi-CSL-package setups, it might now be sufficient to pass in some higher-level directory instead calling the function several times per package.

+Sample Plugin
+--
+This package comes with a sample plugin in the `XPMP2-Sample` folder.
+It is a complete plugin including build projects and CMake setup.
+It displays 3 aircraft flying circles in front of the user's plane.
+Each of the 3 aircraft is using a different technology: the now recommended way of subclassing `XPMP2::Aircraft`, the legacy way of subclassing `XPCAircraft` (as used by LiveTraffic v1.x), and by calling standard C functions.

 TODOs
 --